LPTruong/ProjectA/README.md

 # ProjectA
-"This repository is belong to &lt;Loc Phi Truong>
+"This repository is belong to &lt;Loc Phi Truong>.Under the collaboration of:
+< list of your collaborators> "